demizer/doc-templates/devdoc.rst

 **Commentary**

-I use git-flow on most of my projects because it allows me to separete work on features into nice and neat branches in git that I can mess arround with to my hearts content.
+I use git-flow on most of my projects because it allows me to separate work on features into nice and neat branches in git that I can mess around with to my hearts content.
 It does have a very slight learning curve, but once you get the hang of it it is very nice, especially with the git extensions.